-Duplicate Keywords can make it difficult to accurately track keyword performance.
-Duplicate Keywords also bid against each other.
-Google’s AdWords Policy doesn’t specifically confirm or deny if they compete against each other at the auction level, or if it is at the precaution level.
-However, they do make sure to note that duplicate keywords do in fact compete each other.
+Duplicate Keywords in your pay-per-click marketing campaigns can make it difficult to accurately track individual keyword performance.
+These Keywords also bid against each other.
+Google’s AdWords Policy doesn’t specifically confirm or deny if they compete against each other at the auction level, or if it is at the pre-auction level.
+However, they do make sure to note that duplicate keywords do in fact compete with each other.
 Once you decide to clean up your campaign there is a great tool to use.
-The Find Duplicate Keywords Tool.
+The Find Duplicate Keywords Tool within the Adwords Editor.

 Use the AdWords Editor to find Duplicate Keywords.

-Within AdWords Editor use the Find Duplicate Keywords tool locate keywords that are repeated in your account, campaign, or ad groups.
+Within AdWords Editor use the Find Duplicate Keywords tool to locate keywords that are repeated in your account, campaign, or ad groups.
 There are various setting within the tool.
-These settings withing the Find Duplicate Keywords tool allow you to specific whether to look at the account, campaign, or adgroup level.
+These settings are within the Find Duplicate Keywords tool.
+This tool allows you to specific whether to look at the account, campaign, or adgroup level.

 - Go to the AdWords Editor Tools Menu > Find Duplicate Keywords or go to the View Drop Down Menu > Duplicate Keywords.

 - This is where you select the part of your campaigns where you want to locate keyword duplicates.
 Select the box next to the account name to search the whole account, or select specific campaigns or ad groups.